riplrt/riplrt.github.io/_posts/2018-01-22-beyond-my-medical-training.md

 ---
 layout: post
 title: Beyond My Medical Training!
-subtitle: Scientific research to enhance your medical career credentials: a testimonial from a postdoctoral research fellow
+subtitle: A testimonial from a postdoctoral research fellow!
 ---